auth0/docs/articles/cms/wordpress/troubleshoot.md

 ### The session expires too soon.

 The Auth0 plugin does not handle sessions, it uses the WordPress settings.
-By default, user sessions are kept alive for 2 hours.
+By default, user sessions are kept alive for 2 days.
 You can enable the `Remember users session` setting to allow sessions to remain live for up to 14 hours.

 **NOTE:** This plugin leverages WordPress session handling and uses [wp_set_auth_cookie()](https://developer.wordpress.org/reference/functions/wp_set_auth_cookie/) to create the session cookie.
 This setting will send `true` as a second parameter to allow the session to last longer.